zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= \oint\_{\mathbb{S}^2} r^2 \braket{\braket{\bm{S_{jk}}}} \cdot \bm{n_s} d\Omega \approx 0.
 $$

 In order to determine what happens when the observer is located in an area adjacent to an extensive particle group, we must compute the limit of Eqn.
 1p.42 as \\(f \to \infin\\).
 The resulting expression depends on the geometry and the orientation of the bounding volume of the particle group.
-We can develop our intuition of its asymptotic behavior by considering the special case of a spherical volume.
+We can develop our intuition of the asymptotic behavior of the integral by considering the special case of a spherical volume.
 By performing a change of variables \\(u = r_j / L\\), \\(U = V / L^3 = 1\\), we obtain

 $$ \tag{1p.50}
 \begin{aligned}